 HTTPS website protection only supports TCP 443 port.
 If your web service needs to run on other ports such as 4433, select layer four port (non-website access) protection.

-Go to Access > Web Service, and then click Add Domain to add the HTTPS website domain that you want to protect.
+- Go to , and then click Add Domain to add the HTTPS website domain that you want to protect.

 - Input Domain Name and Origin site domain or Origin site IP address accordingly.